Royal Navy reservist Penny Mordaunt was appointed as the first-ever female defence secretary following the sacking of Gavin Williamson in May 2019.

 26 June: First Visit To NATO HQ

-The annual Defence Ministers meeting saw both Ms Mordaunt and the now-US Defense Secretary Mark Esper, showing a united front as they both attended the meetings in Brussels for the first time.
+The annual Defence Ministers meeting saw both Ms Mordaunt and the then-US Defense Secretary Mark Esper, showing a united front as they both attended the meetings in Brussels for the first time.

 On the agenda was Iran, the INF treaty, NATO's rapid reaction readiness force and a new space policy.